ateeshkumar/AI-Developer-Workspace/README.md

 - FastAPI
 - local-first RAG service
-- code indexing for backend + frontend
+- code indexing for backend + frontend, plus per-repo indexing of database-backed repos (fed directly by the backend, not filesystem-based)
 - PR review and diff analysis
-- Docker-backed code execution API
+- Docker-backed one-shot code execution API (`/execute`)
+- Interactive terminal sessions: a real sandboxed container per repo with an attached PTY over a JWT-gated WebSocket, and dynamic port publishing for live-previewing whatever the session runs (requires the host's Docker socket mounted in)

 ## Project Tree